NationalSecurityAgency/timely/source/includes/_releasenotes.md

 - Added a Timely client library that contains Java code for interacting with the Timely API.
 Not all operations are finished.
 - Added an analytics module for writing Apache Flink jobs
+- Exposed Subscription Scanner configuration settings in the Timely configuration

 ### PERFORMANCE